nobodyscripts/LeafBlowerScript/Readme.md

 Home: Hyacinth farming - Spam grows hyacinths to farm nature gems/exp.
 Can farm bosses with WW in the background.

+End: Passive Tower Farm - Spams wind and blazing skulls as fast as possible, resets player to tower if found in home garden.

 ## Notes

 Sleep times might need adjusting for your pc, so increase them as needed if